- Celebrado contrato de financiamento junto ao BASA, no valor de R$ 1,0 bilhão, e junto ao China Bank, no valor de R$ 90 milhões

 Currently, we own 2.2 GW in thermal generation plants, representing 9% of the country's thermal generation capacity.
 The total installed capacity will reach 2.8 GW by 2024, with 3 new thermal power plants (TPP's) in operation.

-In 2019, ENEVA was the second largest natural gas operator in Brazil, with a production capacity of 8.4 million m³ a day.
+ENEVA is the largest natural gas operator in Brazil, with a production capacity of 8.4 million m³ a day.
 In 2021, with the beginning of operations in the Amazon Basin, the natural gas production capacity will reach 9.0 million m³ per day.
-We currently operate 10 natural gas fields in the Parnaíba and Amazon Basin and, in addition, we have concession agreements for exploration & production of hydrocarbons in over 50,000 km².

 Eneva pioneered the adoption of Reservoir-to-Wire (R2W) – a business model that provides a full integration from natural gas exploration till the trade of the generated energy.
 Operating across the whole value chain, gives Eneva a growth platform to capture a wide variety of opportunities in strategic areas in the energy sector.